vitalets/loggee/README.md

 # Loggee

-Zero-dependency console logger with prefixed output and log-level muting.
+Tiny JavaScript logger with namespaces.
+Work in both Node.js and browser.

 ## Installation
 ```bash